 People with minor polio completely recover.
 About two thirds of people with major polio have some permanent weakness.
 Some people, even those who apparently have recovered completely, develop a return or worsening of muscle weakness years or decades after an attack of polio.
 This condition (postpolio syndrome) often results in severe disability (see Postpolio syndrome).

-Polio vaccine is included among the routine childhood immunizations (see Vaccinating Infants and Children).
+Polio vaccine is included among the routine childhood immunizations (see Childhood Vaccination Schedule).
 Two types of vaccine are available worldwide: an inactivated poliovirus vaccine (Salk vaccine) given by injection and a live poliovirus vaccine (Sabin vaccine) taken by mouth.
 The live oral vaccine provides better immunity in a population but can mutate and cause polio in about 1 out of every 2.4 million children.
 Because polio has been eradicated in the United States, doctors recommend only the injected vaccine for children in this country.
 The oral vaccine is no longer available in the United States but is used in other parts of the world.

 A first vaccination of people older than 18 is not routinely recommended because the risk of acquiring polio as an adult is extremely low in the United States.
 Adults who have never been vaccinated and who are traveling to an area where polio is still a health risk should receive the injected vaccine.
 Local and state health departments have information about which areas have polio.